cthae/Adobe-Launch-Debugger/README.md

 * [ ] Launch UI improvements: statuses of the rules and DEs both in the list and in the item's interface.
 * [ ] Reimplementation of AECB
   * [ ] Attempt to reimplement the Launch UI improvements.
-* [ ] Add an option for light mode for the extension's UI.
+* [x] Add an option for light mode for the extension's UI.
-* [ ] Add a setting and a global redirect from launch.adobe.com to the new location.
 * [x] _satellite decided to become touchy about setDebug() using a truthy arg.
 Replace 1 with true.
 * [x] Release v1.22 to Chrome and FF.
 * [x] Reimplementation of Adobe Experience Cloud Bookmarks